WhatsApp-00963951432013 Admin

 been communicated until now include: flexibility and choice in where members provide services; access to educational, training and networking opportunities; a sense of belonging to a community of providers with a shared desire to serve patients with limited access to healthcare; and the opportunity to pay off all student loans with continued service.

-3) the sense of isolation and abandonment members felt once accepted into the program.
+Price: HRSA focused on addressing the three major barriers expressed about the program: 1) its impersonal, bureaucratic personality; 2) its cumbersome application process, with unresponsive customer support; and 3) the sense of isolation and abandonment members felt once accepted into the program.

+The pricing strategy aimed to humanize the brand, streamline the application process, and foster a sense of community among members serving in diverse settings throughout the country.
 Place: HRSA sought to engage its many partners, stakeholders and resources in a coordinated outreach and support effort.
 FHI 360 redesigned the NHSC website to feature members, highlight the "Corps Experience/ provide relevant resources and content for members and prospective members, and offer a plat¬form for engagement (Figure CS20.2).
 The NHSC Facebook page was trans¬formed into an effective customer service tool and became a growing online community for current and prospective members.
 Orientation conferences were retooled to reflect the new brand and to add more networking time.
 The NHSC Ambassador program was reconfigured to more directly support and promote the program.
 Plans for an alumni program were in the works.

 Promotion: FHI 360 updated the NHSC logo and all program materials to reflect the new brand personality (Figure CS20.3).
 Brief video stories were produced that expressed the brand values through the voices of its members.
 Earned media efforts focused on a radio media tour and pitching local newspapers in members' communities.
 FHI 360 also employed targeted direct mail and paid advertising campaigns to micro-target the priority clinician segments.